gomorpheus/morpheus-docs/library/options/option_lists.rst

   GET or POST
 SOURCE HEADERS
-  Custom HTTP Headers to include in the source request INITIAL DATASET
+  Custom HTTP Headers to include in the source request CREDENTIALS
+  Use a stored credential set or manually enter credentials to access data requiring authentication.
+Currently, only basic auth is supported
+INITIAL DATASET
   Create an initial JSON or CSV dataset to be used as the collection for this option list.
 It should be a list containing objects with properties 'name' and 'value'
 TRANSLATION SCRIPT